alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <figcaption>One of the hidden gems of Tokyo</figcaption>
 </figure>

-From Tsukiji, you can walk for a few minutes towards **Hamarikyu Gardens**, another amazing park in the harbour area.
-There is a small fee you have to pay at the entrance, but totally worth it as you get a much nicer experience during the sakura.
+From Tsukiji, you can walk for a few minutes towards **Hamarikyu Gardens**, another amazing park.
+There is a small fee you have to pay at the entrance, but totally worth it as you get a much quieter experience during the sakura.

 Another area worth exploring in Chuo is **Ginza**, one of the big shopping areas in Tokyo, probably the most upscale one.

 ### Meguro

-In this last day in Tokyo, we also did a quick detour to **Nakameguro**, a long canal lined with cherries in the sourthern part of the city.
+After this, we did a quick detour towards **Nakameguro**, a long canal lined with cherries in the southern part of the city.
 This is one of the must-stops during sakura, but beware as it can get very crowded.

 <figure>
   <img src="/img/japan/tokyo-nakameguro.jpg" alt="">
   <figcaption>Fairy-tale sights on the Nakameguro river.</figcaption>
 </figure>

-In the second part of the day we "abused" the subway passes and did a quick tour of the places we enjoyed the most during our Tokyo visit.
+In the last part of the day we "abused" the subway passes and did a quick tour of the places we enjoyed the most during our entire visit.
 We had another beautiful walk in Shinjuku Gyoen and we wanted to see how the locals celebrate sakura in Ueno Park.

 <figure>
   <img src="/img/japan/tokyo-ueno-sakura.jpg" alt="">